nikhilbhardwaj/nikhilbhardwaj.github.io/_posts/2011-12-10-mysql-on-arch-linux.md

 </pre>

-But that didn&#8217;t solve it either and I had to do this to fix it
+But that didn't solve it either and I had to do this to fix it

 <pre class="brush: bash; title: ; notranslate" title="">rm -rf /var/lib/mysql/*
 mysql_install_db --user=mysql --basedir=/usr
 </pre>

 This removes the databases and creates a new copy.
-For me it wasn&#8217;t an issue as this is a fresh install but you should be careful when upgrading mysql.
+For me it wasn't an issue as this is a fresh install but you should be careful when upgrading mysql.
 Its always handy to back up the databases first.